Sign up and get 20% off to your first order. Sign up now

 • Small or round eyes benefit from the subtleness of C Curl.

-• Hooded or almond eyes achieve better symmetry with D Curl.
+• Hooded or almond eyes achieve better symmetry with D Curl, especially for those seeking results similar to using an eyelash curler for almond eyes.

 3. Define Your Lash Goal